- 510(k)s for Biologic Products

 An electronic application does not change the order in which submissions are reviewed.
 No preferential treatment will be given to manufacturers who submit an electronic application.
 An electronic copy will provide additional navigational tools for the review staff who will be working with your document.
 Additional copies of some reports may be requested in order to help facilitate the review.

 In vitro diagnostics are medical devices that analyze human body fluids, such as blood or urine, to provide information for the diagnosis, prevention, or treatment of a disease.
 The device classification for these devices can be found under 21 CFR 862, 21 CFR 864, and 21 CFR 866.

 You may submit a traditional, special, or abbreviated 510(k) for in vitro diagnostic devices.
-You are encouraged to use CeSub eSubmitter software to create a 510(k) for an in vitro diagnostic device that is reviewed in Office of In Vitro Diagnostic Device Evaluation and Safety (OIVD).
+You are encouraged to use CeSub eSubmitter software to create a 510(k) for an in vitro diagnostic device that is reviewed in Office of In Vitro Diagnostics and Radiological Health (OIR).
 The software will support single and “bundled” applications for all traditional, abbreviated, and special 510(k)s including:

 - Antimicrobial Susceptibility Testing (AST) devices